apple/turicreate/userguide/activity_classifier/export_coreml.md

 ![Model imported to Xcode](images/Model_In_Xcode.png)

-For more information about the generated progammatic API please refer to [Core ML documentation](https://developer.apple.com/documentation/coreml/integrating_a_core_ml_model_into_your_app).
+For more information about the generated programmatic API please refer to [Core ML documentation](https://developer.apple.com/documentation/coreml/integrating_a_core_ml_model_into_your_app).

 ##### Model Inputs